ilan-anodot/anodotcost_api_docs_slate/source/includes/_Channels.md

 > End Point **GET /api/v2/channels**

-Channels are the outgoing integrations used to send alerts to their destinations.
+Channels are the outgoing integrations used to send alert triggers to their destinations.
 Anodot supports multiple channel types.
+For a full list of supported channel types, please see <a href='https://support.anodot.com/hc/en-us/articles/207168999-Managing-Alert-Channels'>here</a>

 Use the channel API endpoint to get the channels available in your account and link them to alerts you create using the alerts API.
+You may also use the same endpoint to create new channels programmaticaly.

 Authentication type: [Access Token Authentication] (#access-tokens).